Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Introduction

 $\bullet$~We show the global linear convergence of the PGM for designing an IOH-feedback gain to an optimal gain if the gradient can be computed exactly (i.e., the IOH dynamics are known).
 Unlike the state-feedback case \cite{fazel}, the PL inequality of the IOH dynamics does not hold.
 This is because of the unavoidable singularity of the second-moment matrix of the IOH; thus, the straightforward application of the result \cite{fazel} to this design is difficult.
-To resolve this issue, we introduce a lossless projection of the IOH dynamics to their reachable modes, and we show that the PL inequality holds for the projected IOH dynamics.
-As a result, the global linear convergence of the PGM is guaranteed.
+However, in the language of control theory, this unavoidable singularity implies that the reachable subspace of IOH is limited.
+Based on this observation, we consider projecting the IOH dynamics onto its reachable subspace in a lossless manner and investigate the optimization landscape for these projected dynamics.
+As a result, we show that the PL inequality holds for the projected IOH dynamics, ensuring global linear convergence to an optimal IOH-feedback gain.
+This means that an optimal dynamic output feedback controller can be obtained through the PGM using the equivalent transformation mentioned above.
+To the best of our knowledge, this paper is the first to show the global linear convergence of the PGM for designing dynamic output feedback controllers.
+This result was achieved by considering an optimization problem over IOH-feedback gains rather than the system matrices of dynamical controllers, as in existing works such as \cite{duan2022optimization,tang2021analysis}.
+Because of the difference in the parameter space for optimization problems, the insights presented in the works may not apply to our problem.
+For example, \cite{duan2022optimization} demonstrated that all minimal stationary points are globally optimal, whereas the dynamical controller obtained by the PGM over IOH-feedback gains may not be minimal.
+These results are not contradictory due to the differences in the parameter spaces.
+In fact, unlike in \cite{duan2022optimization}, the PL inequality holds in our problem, ensuring convergence to a globally optimal controller.

-$\bullet$~We propose two model-free implementations of the PGM.
-The first is a multi-episodic implementation, a Monte Carlo approximation of the gradient for each episode.
-However, this method requires initialization at the end of each episode so that the IOH follows a particular probability distribution, which prevents its application to real systems.
-To overcome this problem, we next propose a single-episodic PGM that does not require this initialization.
-Moreover, we show that both methods are globally linearly convergent with a high probability under appropriate design parameter choices.
-This sample complexity analysis is also based on the projected IOH dynamics.
-The interpretation of the analyzed result itself is not significantly different from that in \cite{fazel}; however, we believe that it is important to show that a similar claim also holds for the dynamic output feedback controller design via the IOH framework.
+$\bullet$~We propose a model-free implementation of the PGM by using the zeroth-order approximation of the gradient \cite{fazel}.
+Moreover, we show a sample complexity analysis of the model-free PGM, and we present a guideline for choosing design parameters.
+This analysis itself is not significantly different from that in \cite{fazel}; however, we believe that it is important to show that a similar claim also holds for the dynamic output feedback controller design via the IOH framework.

+$\bullet$~The effectiveness of the proposed methods is investigated through numerical simulations.
+While the above theoretical investigation focuses on noise-free systems, in the numerical simulations, we investigate the effectiveness of the proposed model-free PGM in the presence of both process and observation noise.
+As a result, it is shown that the proposed PGM can robustly learn dynamic output feedback controllers.